 - 57. The City and Union agree that no person employed or applying for employment shall in any way be discriminated against because of that person's actual or perceived race, color, creed, religion, sex/gender, national origin, ancestry, physical disability, mental disability, medical condition (associated with cancer, a history of cancer, or genetic characteristics), HIV/AIDS status, genetic information, marital status, age, political affiliation or opinion, gender identity, gender expression, sexual orientation, military or veteran status, or other protected category under the law, or other non-merit factors. - 58.
+Claims of discrimination shall be reviewed and determined in accordance with applicable City policies.
+Effective July 1, 2024, the Department of Human Resources (DHR), Equal Employment Opportunity (EEO) shall offer the complainant an intake interview within thirty (30) days of DHR EEO receiving a complaint within DHR EEO's jurisdiction.
+This deadline does not apply to complaints filed before July 1, 2024.
+The City shall issue the complainant a determination letter within thirty (30) days of the Human Resources Director's final review and approval of the investigation. - 59.
+An employee who files a complaint with DHR EEO may have an attorney or union representative present during any communications between DHR EEO and the employee. - 60.
 An employee may file a grievance under this section and/or pursue a complaint through the relevant City office related to the same event or conduct.